Jean Monnet Module

 What is it?

 A multidisciplinary course in English (6 CFU).
-Students will be involved in interactive lessons, case studies, workshops and laboratories on the following issues: theory of regulation, tools for better regulation, cognitive sciences for effective regulation (behavioral impact of regulation).
+Students will be involved in interactive lessons, case studies, clinics, workshops and laboratories on the following issues: theory of regulation, tools for better regulation, behavioral approach to regulation

 Who teaches the class?